skhairy0/MFMCRL/README.md

 ```train
 mpirun -np 36 python main_nas.py -hi_dataset 2 -low_dataset 2 -low_reduced_search_space 0 -n_low_sa 1 -train_ep 10000
 ```
+Note that every mpi process will launch an independent training and evaluation trial with seed = mpi rank.

 ## Results

-Running either of the previous commands will yield a pickled dictionary of results in the data folder.
+Running either of the previous commands will yield a pickled dictionary "seed_mpi_rank" of results in the data/exp_descr folder.
 By loading this dictionary into "results",

 - results["HF"]["test_ep_rewards"]: test episode rewards of the MCRL agent trained on the single high-fidelity environment.
 - results["MF"]["test_ep_rewards"]: test episode rewards of the MFMCRL agent trained on the multifidelity environment.